25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Just as the winters are dark and ominous, Tromso delivers the opposite during the summer.
 And… it is AWESOME.

-Is there Daylight in Tromso in Winter?
+Is there daylight in Tromso in winter?

 One of the biggest misconceptions about winter in Tromso is that there is absolutely zero ‘light’ since the sun never reaches above the horizon.
-This is actually not true.
+This is not true.

 There is a ‘little’ light still out there.
 The snow helps make it seem a bit lighter than it should, as well.
+Below is an unedited photo of mid-day in Tromso in December (around the 10th of the month, I think).

 30 Useful Things to Know Before You Visit Tromso, Norway : winter daylight in Tromso in December while dog-sledding